Where Can I Travel Without a Passport? (10 Incredible Places!)

 Florida Keys

-Next up on our no-passport-required tour, we're heading south to the sunny Florida Keys.
-Made up of a string of tropical islands stretching about 120 miles off the southern tip of Florida between the Atlantic Ocean and Gulf of Mexico, the Keys are a perfect place to escape the winter cold (or any kind of cold, really).
+Next up on our no-passport list are the Florida Keys.
+Made up of a string of tropical islands stretching about 120 miles off the southern tip of Florida between the Atlantic Ocean and Gulf of Mexico, the Keys are a perfect place to escape the winter cold.
 The 'Conch Republic' is a haven for artists, fishers, and beach bums alike with its turquoise waters, laid-back atmosphere, and quirky charm.

 Don't forget that the Florida Keys are also home to one of the most unique national parks in the USA: Dry Tortugas National Park.
 Just 70 miles west of Key West, this park is remote, but worth every bit of effort it takes to get there.
 Comprised mostly of open water and several small islands, it houses Fort Jefferson, a massive but unfinished coastal fortress that is the largest brick masonry structure in the Americas.
 You can snorkel or dive through the crystal clear waters, frolic on the pristine beaches, or camp under the stars.
 There's also plenty of history and wildlife to explore.
 From spotting unique marine life and birds to learning about the park's rich past, a trip to Dry Tortugas is like stepping into a different world.
 Just remember to pack everything you need - this park is as beautiful as it is remote.